Android-BD/learn-a-foreign-language/README.md

 5. Set up *Continuous Integration*:
     - A branch `develop` for development purposes.
 When merging back into `master` OR when pushing tags (still to be chosen), compile on Travis-ci.org and publish automatically on the Play Store (see tutorials above)
     - On every push (to any branch) and PR, bump the version number, compile the Android app, the front-end, and test the API
+    - On every tag push, [recreate the changelog](http://keepachangelog.com/) from all the tags and push it
 6. In the Android app, use Redux
 7. In the Android app, use `await`/`async` instead of `Promises` (see https://facebook.github.io/react-native/docs/asyncstorage.html)
 8. Offline mode (SQLite clone of the backend)